Home Search Index of men A-Z

 Three Cossacks tried to cut young Pearson off, and he gave rein to his charger, which required no urging and would have cleared them, having beaten off all three with his lance, but a fourth appeared, wheeling right across his path.

 It was a moment in which the scales of life and death are balanced.
 There was no time for thought.
 More by inspiration than anything else, Pearson pressed his knees.
 He was a trumpeter [sic] and had taught his horse to do certain circus tricks.
 In response, the faithful animal reared itself and seemed as though it were to come down on the Cossack with its forefeet.
-The Cossack swerved, upset at this new mode of attack, and in a flash Pearson got through, not before, however, one of the other three had jabbed him in the side with his lance.
-At the time he hardly felt the wound, although it had penetrated the left lung, and he reached the British lines in safety.

 Colonel White was with another officer when he pulled up and he heard him say, "Here's another back."
 Then Col. White called out, "Are you hurt, my man?"
 Pearson replied, "No, Sir, " but fell off his horse from weakness.
 The air had got into the wound and he writhed in awful pain.
 Till that moment he was unconscious of his injury.

 Pearson was taken to Scutari, where he had the good fortune to come under the personal care of Miss Florence Nightingale.
-She went to his bed one day when he was nicely recovering and said to him, "Well, Pearson, you'll be going away tomorrow,.
-What clothes have you got."
+She went to his bed one day when he was nicely recovering and said to him, "Well, Pearson, you'll be going away tomorrow.
+What clothes have you got?"
 He hadn't any, and said so.
-"I thought as much," she continued. and fitted him out.
+"I thought as much," she continued, and fitted him out.

 On the transport, Pearson nearly succumbed.
 He most probably would have done so except for one thing.
 He noticed a couple of soldiers trying on his togs.
 One man had already appropriated his top-coat and boots.
 The couple looked foolish when he suddenly opened his eyes and yelled out that "he was not dead yet".
 It was hard work living in that old packet, but he had set his heart on wearing his boots again.